 The Operations and Maintenance (Restricted) Fund and The Capital Endowment Fund make up the Capital Projects Fund.
 These funds account for financial resources to be used for the acquisition or construction of major capital facilities and technology enhancements.
 Capital assets include property, equipment, and infrastructure assets, such as roads and sidewalks.
 Capital assets are defined by the College as assets with an initial unit cost of \$5,000 or more and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost.
 Donated capital assets are recorded at estimated fair value at the date of donation.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.
 Major outlays for capital assets and improvements are capitalized as projects are constructed.
 Revenue for the Capital Projects Funds is derived from Local Government and Other Sources of Revenue.
 These two sources are independent of our operating budget.
 With the establishment of the STEF fund, we have been able to enhance technology thru the use of accumulated interest income.
-The original STEF principle plus the addition made thru the bond issuance in FY 2009 remains intact for future developments.
+The original STEF principle plus the addition made thru the bond issuance in FY 2009 remains intact as of the end of FY 2014 with projects budgeted in FY 2015 using a portion of the principle.

-As illustrated below, the FY 2014 total revenue budget of \$416,632 represents a decrease of 16.59%, or \$82,860 from the FY 2013 budget of \$499,492.
+As illustrated below, the FY 2015 total revenue budget of \$1,208,025 represents an increase of 190%, or \$791,393 from the FY 2014 budget of \$416,632.

 - The local revenue remains constant in the levy for Protection, Health, Safety.
-One project is budgeted for completion: Repair of drives and ramps. - Other revenue decreases due to a projected decrease in interest income.
+One project is budgeted for completion: Emergency Phone and Lighting Security Upgrades. - Other revenue increases due to budgeted projects for technology, signage, and parking lot improvements.

-Capital Projects Funds FY 2014 Budget FY 2013 Budget Change % Local Revenue \$ 91,519 \$ 86,800 \$ 4,719 5.44% Other Revenue 325,113 412,692 (87,579) -21.22% Total \$ 416,632 \$ 499,492 \$ (82,860) -16.59%
+Capital Projects Funds FY 2015 Budget FY 2014 Budget Change %

+Local Revenue \$ 90,422 \$ 91,519 \$ (1,097) -1.20% Other Revenue 1,117,603 325,113 792,490 243.76% Total \$1,208,025 \$416,632 \$791,393 189.95%

+FY 2015 % of Total Capital Projects Funds Revenue by Source